Whitestone, Queens, NY

 Real Estate in Whitestone: Spacious Homes and Diverse Options

-The real estate market in Whitestone is primarily comprised of single-family homes, though there are also a number of co-op and condominium options.
-The market is competitive, reflecting the high demand for homes in this desirable neighborhood.
+The real estate market in Whitestone is primarily comprised of single-family homes, though it also offers some of the most sought-after co-op and condominium complexes in Queens.

 Character-Filled and Accessible Properties

-Whitestone caters to a wide range of buyers, from families seeking a quiet environment with highly-rated schools to urban professionals who desire more space and a peaceful commute.
-The emphasis is on quality living in a secure, well-connected, and family-oriented community.
+Whitestone caters to a wide range of buyers, from growing families seeking highly-rated schools to professionals who desire more space.
+The emphasis here is on quality of life: having a private driveway, a backyard for barbecues, and a quiet street where kids can ride bikes.

 Amenities and Connectivity